openshift/enhancements/enhancements/ingress/set-delete-http-headers.md

 #### How do Route headers interact with IngressController headers of the same value?
   Answer:  It depends on if they are response headers or request headers.

-In case of HTTP response headers, the actions specified in `spec.httpHeaders.actions` on the IngressController will be executed after the actions specified in the Route's `spec.httpHeaders.actions` field.
+In case of HTTP response headers, the actions specified in `spec.httpHeaders.actions[*].response` on the IngressController will be executed after the actions specified in the Route's `spec.httpHeaders.actions[*].response` field.

 In the case of HTTP request headers, the actions specified in `spec.httpHeaders.actions[*].request` on the Route will be executed after the actions specified in the IngressController's `spec.httpHeaders.actions[*].request` field.